 - name of the photo (succulents.jpg)

-- description of the photo (website header green echeveria succulents)
+- description of the photo (website header photo of many green echeveria succulents)

 Do this for all photos and images.

-For instance, you’d be surprised how many academic websites I’ve come across where it’s difficult to find the name of the person who it’s about.
+You’d be surprised how many personal websites I’ve come across where it’s difficult to find the name of the person who it’s about.
 Seriously.

 If that is not the case for you, or if you’ve added those policies…